com-lihaoyi/scalasql/docs/tutorial.md

 ## Custom Expressions

 You can define custom SQL expressions via the `Expr` constructor.
-This is useful for extending ScalaSql when you need to use some operator or syntax that your Database supports but ScalaSql does not have built in.
+This is useful for enclosing ScalaSql when you need to use some operator or syntax that your Database supports but ScalaSql does not have built in.
 This example shows how to define a custom `rawToHex` Scala function working on `Expr[T]`s, that translates down to the H2 database's `RAWTOHEX` SQL function, and finally